 And now, some 22 years on from the start, here we are!
 I’ve gone from a website built with AOL Press and uploaded by manual FTP (via my Mum’s dial-up internet), to a Kubernetes cluster with everything expressed as code and pipelined up the wazoo.
 I’ve seen the IT world shift from a pre-Virtual Machine web 1.0 world where Solaris ruled supreme to the modern cloud-native tech world.
 I do occasionally miss the days where I could describe my job as WEBMASTER with a straight face but the stuff we can do today is just incredible.

-This site is now managed and deployed in the same kind of way I now teach my customers: The website and infrastructure is all expressed as code and generally runs through Concourse pipelines that run Terraform tasks, deploy containers using Helm, kapp and so on.
+This site is now managed and deployed in the same kind of way I now teach my customers: The website and infrastructure is all expressed as code and generally runs through Drone CI pipelines that run Terraform tasks, deploy containers using Helm, FluxCD and so on.
 It’s all hooked up to a CI/CD set of pipelines that build the containers that make up this site, so all I have to do to publish a post now is make a git commit, or push a branch to production.
 Everything is running on a cloud-hosted Kubernetes cluster with the currently “trendy” stack of ELK/Prometheus/Grafana/Traefik/NginX etc.

 The whole thing including control plane, networking and monitoring can be torn down and recreated in minutes with a single click.
 Even the old Solaris die-hard in me has to admit this is just awesome and despite the challenges of the current cloud-native IT world, it sure beats hand-rolling

-And as a nice bonus, while I was creating the website for the TNFS Site, I ended up learning Jekyll 4 and decided to port my old blog across again, hence the current spring-clean and new content.
+It was another very enjoyable trip into computing days gone by - and as a nice bonus, while I was creating the website for the TNFS Site, I ended up learning Jekyll 4 and decided to port my old blog across again, hence the current spring-clean and new content.
 So it’s now something like the 10th code base in it’s lifetime.
 I wonder what it’ll look like in another 20 years time ?